mspncp/gosu-wiki/To Do.md

   * Create Rakefile to put everything together
   * Add Rubygems to .app wrapper with  RUBYLIB='' (so it doesn't use a local version), RUBYOPT = '', GEM\_PATH = 'runtime\_path/to/vendor'
 ## Gosu Touch
-  * First: see if the zooming is still an issue at all!
-Then: See if [UIScreen scale] really gives us a hint about zooming on the iPad - and if so, tell the user to STOP IT man!
   * Compare with OolongEngine for audio issues
   * See if xiph Tremor makes sense for Gosu Touch
   * Let resolution decide orientation